History, tourist information, and nearby accommodation

 Mary Robinson was born in 1778.
 Her father was the landlord of the Fish Inn in Buttermere village.
 She was a celebrated local beauty, and the pretty landlord's daughter caught the eye of John Hatfield, who claimed to be 'Colonel Hope', brother of an Earl.
 The couple were married, and the romantic tale of an earl's brother and a publican's daughter caught the public imagination.
 The story was reported widely and poet Samuel Taylor Coleridge wrote a story in the London Morning Post about the romantic match.

 The romance did not last, for Hatfield was soon reported to be an impostor, a convicted forger, and what is more, he was already married.
-Hatfield was captures, escaped, and recaptured.
+Hatfield was captured, escaped, and recaptured.
 He was tried for forgery and hanged in 1803.
 As for Mary, her plight prompted a public subscription on her behalf.
 She married again, to a local farmer, and had 4 children.
 She died in 1837 and was buried at St Kentigern's church in Caldbeck.

-A path near the churchyard leads on an easy 10 minute walk beside the Cald Beck to The Howk, a limestone gorge and waterfall.
+A path near the churchyard leads on an easy 10-minute walk beside the Cald Beck to The Howk, a limestone gorge and waterfall.
 The steep-sided gorge is best visited in autumn or winter when the greenery has died back, but it is spectacular at any time of year.

 The Bobbin Mill

-Along the path that leads to The Howk you pass the remains of an 19th century bobbin mill.
+Along the path that leads to The Howk you pass the remains of a 19th century bobbin mill.
 The Caldbeck mill was erected in 1857 at the outflow of The Howk, to take advantage of the swiftly flowing water.
 The mill was powered by an exceptionally large water wheel measuring 42 feet 5 inches, making it the second largest in the country.

 Wood for the mill came from ancient coppiced woodland in the surrounding area, brought by horse and cart.
 The mill not only made bobbins used in spinning and threading by the cotton industry, but produced brush handles, mole traps, clog soles, axe handles, and washing dollies.
 Between 40 and 60 local people were employed at the mill, which stayed in operation until 1924.
 Bobbin milling was once a major employer in the Cumbria region, and you can see a fully restored working mill at Stott Park, on Lake Windermere.